apify/crawlee/README.md

 [![Build Status](https://travis-ci.org/apifytech/apify-js.svg?branch=master)](https://travis-ci.org/apifytech/apify-js)

 <div id="include-readme-1">
-  Apify SDK simplifies development of web crawlers, scrapers, data extractors and web automation jobs.
+  Apify SDK simplifies the development of web crawlers, scrapers, data extractors and web automation jobs.
-  It provides tools to manage and automatically scale a pool of headless Chrome / Puppeteer instances, to maintain queues of URLs to crawl, store crawling results to local filesystem or into the cloud, rotate proxies and much more.
+  It provides tools to manage and automatically scale a pool of headless Chrome / Puppeteer instances, to maintain queues of URLs to crawl, store crawling results to a local filesystem or into the cloud, rotate proxies and much more.
   The SDK is available as the <a href="https://www.npmjs.com/package/apify" target="_blank"><code>apify</code></a> NPM package.
   It can be used either stand-alone in your own applications